Code-Institute-Submissions/Milestone-project-4-hiking-blog_SEpResub/README.md

   ## Testing
- - Chrome developer tool was used to check the accessibility etc.
+ - Chrome developer tool was used to check the accessibility, seo, performance and best practices.
+The reason why the performance is quite low is because of cloudinery because the size of the images is small, 626 x 418 px.
 ![Lighthouse test](/assets/images/IMG-2453.jpg)

  - The blog is validated by jigsaw.w3.org, validator.w3.org and pep8.